-Every type of business can benefit from having this feature implemented, but a SaaS business thrives on customer satisfaction knowledge.
-A lot of seemingly confusing occurrences can be understood once you have a solid grasp of how customer satisfaction can become the ultimate key to customer retention.
+Every type of business can benefit from having this metric measured, but it's particularly relevant in SaaS, which is highly dependent on customer retention.
+A lot of seemingly confusing trends can be understood once you have a solid grasp of how customer satisfaction relates to customer retention and how essential CSAT is to retention.

 How to measure CSAT

-- Set a clear goal with your CSAT score.
-Start by asking yourself why you're measuring it and why you've chosen that specific point in the experience to ask the question.
+- Setting a clear goal: Start by asking yourself why you're measuring CSAT and why you've chosen that specific point in the experience to ask the question.

 Why CSAT is important

-Creating an elevated customer experience is not rocket science.
-Once you've got the customer satisfaction scores, you can use them to inform how you create superior customer experiences.
-Why?
-Simply because you've heard directly from the customers themselves.
+Luckily, creating an elevated customer experience is not rocket science.
+Once you've got your customer satisfaction score, you can use it to create superior customer experiences.

+It is really worth it to take CSAT seriously and endeavor all you can to make sure your customers are enjoying their experiences with your company and product.
 Fun fact: acquiring new customers is a much more expensive endeavor than retaining existing ones.
 Trying to convince someone to try something new is just fundamentally harder that convincing someone who has already expressed an interest to stick around.
-An existing customer doesn't have that mental barrier to diving into the unknown.
-Best of all, they are familiar with your service.
-And that's not all: existing users, if you treat them well, can even be an invaluable source of referral traffic.
+An existing customer doesn't have that mental barrier to diving into the unknown, so it's important to convince them to stick around.
+Existing users, if treated well, can even be an invaluable source of referral traffic.

 Top CSAT benefits

-Here are some solid reasons you should note when assessing the benefits of increased customer satisfaction to your brand:
+Here are some solid reasons you should take into account when assessing the benefits of increased customer satisfaction to your brand: